johneortega/johneortega.github.io/_pages/about.md

 started working with WebMD.
 There I created tools for the devops team that will eventually guarantee the use of web pages online for everyday users in the USA to find solutions to their typical problems.
 After that, is when I began to work on a tougher problem rooted in NLP where I applied machine learning algorithms and other techniques with several others, even the original Watson team from IBM after winning Jeopardy (fun fact), to create software that eventually became a package known as Ambient Clinical
 Care later bought by Microsoft.
+That work at Nuance led to several patents, including an interesting [Acronym Disambiguation Patent](https://patentimages.storage.googleapis.com/bc/6c/74/03c596e5e3343d/US11152084.pdf).
 Since then I have also worked with PointClickCare and other consulting companies to help make the patient experience better through AI.
 Currently, I am working with a company (to be announced) to help solve insurance problems in health care.
 To see some of the type of stuff I worked on, check out this [Talk on Big Data for Medical](https://www.youtube.com/watch?v=i5cmjrRacDQ) that I gave in Madrid.